Funeral Costs in Mississippi: What Families Pay in 2026

 Frequently Asked Questions

-Yes.
-In Mississippi, direct cremation ($1,400) can save families $4,500 or more compared to a traditional funeral with burial ($5,900 plus cemetery costs).
-The cremation rate in Mississippi is currently 28%, near the national average of approximately 60%.
+It does.
+A direct cremation in Mississippi runs about $1,400, whereas a traditional funeral with burial averages $5,900 before adding the plot — so the gap can easily exceed $4,500.
+Mississippi's cremation rate of 28% sits near the roughly 60% national figure.
 Many Southern families have strong traditions around homegoing services and church-based funerals, which can affect service choices and costs.

 What are my consumer rights at Mississippi funeral homes?

-How can I save on funeral costs in Mississippi?
+How do I keep funeral costs down in Mississippi?

 How do funeral costs in Mississippi compare to other states?

-Funeral costs in Mississippi are below the national average, reflecting the lower cost of living in the region.
-At $5,900 for a traditional funeral, Mississippi ranks 25% below the national median of $7,848.
-The South region generally sees moderate to lower costs compared to other parts of the country.
-See our state-by-state comparison for detailed pricing across all 50 states.
+Mississippi funerals are below the national average, reflecting the lower cost of living in the region.
+The state's traditional-funeral average of $5,900 sits 25% below the $7,848 national median, and the South region overall trends toward moderate to lower pricing than the rest of the country.

-What is the cheapest funeral option in Mississippi?
+Which funeral option costs the least in Mississippi?

 Calculate Your Funeral Costs — Free Tools